DrkWithT/Express_Todo_App/README.md

  1. Create all basic webpages.
 (DONE)
  2. Fix CSS.
 (DONE)
  3. Install NodeJS mySQL module.
 (DONE)
- 4. Integrate and test JS to SQL code.
-(WIP)
-   - Finish the adding, deleting, and reading tasks functionality.
+ 4. Finish the adding, deleting, and reading tasks functionality.
+(DONE)
+ 5. Add a viewing page for _all_ entries!
+ 6. Test client side form script with ID entry or title entry.